ASG Nocerina: Sporting fraud controversy and withdrawal from league

 On 10 November 2013, Nocerina played a match at local rivals Salernitana, a derby widely publicized in the Italian media as the "derby of shame".
 Immediately prior to the match, a number of Nocerina players allegedly received death threats from a group of thirty Nocerina supporters known as "Ultras", after those supporters were barred from the match by local authorities.
 The Nocerina players were reticent to take the pitch after hearing of the death threats, and kickoff was delayed 40 minutes until the players were finally convinced to begin the match.

 Within the first two minutes of the match, Nocerina utilized all three of their allowed substitutions, due to injury.
 Five additional Nocerina players subsequently went off injured, leaving Nocerina with only six men on the pitch.
 The match was finally abandoned after 21 minutes.
 The reason for the high number of injuries was because the players didn't "warm up".
 As the players left the pitch, fans threw objects such as bottles, lighters, and food at the players in response for causing the game to be called off early.

 A subsequent investigation by the Italian Football Federation (FIGC) into the events surrounding the match was conducted.
 The investigation resulted in Nocerina being found guilty of sporting fraud, as the injuries allegedly suffered by the eight Nocerina players were actually faked, due to the players' unwillingness to participate in the Salernitana match.

 As a result of the findings of the investigation, FIGC announced on 29 January 2014 that Nocerina was to be fined €10,000 and demoted from the Lega Pro Prima Divisione.
 Nocerina would be reassigned to a lower division, to be determined by FIGC.
 Several players was also banned from football temporarily, despite some ban were shortened after appeal.

 On 1 August 2014 Nocerina was assigned to Eccellenza Campania.
 In July 2015 the first team of the club withdrew from Eccellenza Campania, as well as not seeking to join any league such as Terza Categoria.

 Phoenix club

-In 2015, another club from the another comune was relocated to Nocera Inferiore and renamed to A.S.D.
+In 2015, another club from another comune was relocated to Nocera Inferiore and renamed to A.S.D.
 Città di Nocera 1910.